alestrunda/my-todo/README.md

 # Notino

 Simple TODO app created as an interview assignment.
-Reviewed successfully and I received an offer :)
+Reviewed successfully and I received a job offer :)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).